Dolba-Bosch/C-option-pricing-and-iv/README.md

-A C++ program for calculating option prices and IV with C style binding for easy python coupling.
+A C++ program for calculating option prices and IV using the binomial option pricing model with C style binding for easy python coupling.